-For present purposes we will focus on the SU(2) symmetry group, which is associated with the quantum attribute (observable) of spin.
-For expert testimony in this section I am indebted to mathematician Peter Woit for his accessible introduction to symmetry groups and representation theory, appearing in his string theory critique Not Even Wrong.
-In the following excerpt Woit is referring to the mathematician Herman Weyl, a key figure in the development of group theory and representation theory as subsequently applied to physics.
+For present purposes we will focus on the SU(2) symmetry group, which is associated with the quantum attribute of spin.
+For expert testimony I am indebted to mathematician Peter Woit for his accessible introduction to symmetry groups and representation theory, appearing in his string theory critique Not $Even\ Wrong$.
+In the following excerpt Woit refers to the mathematician Herman Weyl, a key figure in the development of group theory and representation theory as subsequently applied to physics.
 [1]